learning-zone/javascript-basics/notes/javascript.md

    console.log(age); //error: age is not defined(due to block scope) }
 ```
-#### Q. What is the reason to choose the name let as keyword?
-Let is a mathematical statement that was adopted by early programming languages like Scheme and Basic.
-It has been borrowed from dozens of other languages that use let already as a traditional keyword as close to var as possible.

 #### Q.How do you redeclare variables in switch block without an error?
 If you try to redeclare variables in a `switch block` then it will cause errors because there is only one block.
 For example, the below code block throws a syntax error as below,